ITISFoundation/osparc-manual/docs/study_setup/loading_data/loading_data.md

 To run a study with computational services, you will generally need to load your data.
 For now, this will only be done with the File Picker service.

 ## Adding a Local File
-To upload a file from your local computer to *osparc*, you have two options, outlined below. **WARNING:** only *one* file can be loaded into the File Picker at a time.
+To upload a file from your local computer to *o²S²PARC*, you have two options, outlined below. **WARNING:** only *one* file can be loaded into the File Picker at a time.

 ### Option 1: Drag and Drop File
 1. Navigate to the **Pipeline Workspace** where you would like to upload the file into a File Picker service.